hyunin-lee/hyunin-lee.github.io/index.md

 ### News
 * [2024.03] I have served as a reviewer for ICML 2024.
-* [2024.02] New paper on Reinforcement Learning in ***IEEE Transactions on Automatic Control***: [Beyond Exact Gradients: Convergence of Stochastic
-Soft-Max Policy Gradient Methods with Entropy Regularization](./assets/TAC_Entropy_SPG.pdf).
+* [2024.02] New paper on Reinforcement Learning in ***IEEE TAC***: [Beyond Exact Gradients: Convergence of Stochastic Soft-Max Policy Gradient Methods with Entropy Regularization](./assets/TAC_Entropy_SPG.pdf).
 * [2024.01] New paper on Real-world Reinforcement Learning: [Pausing Model Learning in Real-world Reinforcement Learning](./assets/RealWorldRL_2024.pdf)
 * [2023.10] I received a NeurIPS scholar award
-* [2023.08] OUTTA has launched a new spinoff team, **AI PLAYGROUND**, dedicated to creating intuitive AI educational materials for elementary education! 👦🏻 👧🏻 I lead the team.
+* [2023.08] OUTTA has launched a new spinoff team, **AI PLAYGROUND**, dedicated to creating intuitive AI educational materials for elementary education!
+I lead the team.
 * [2023.05] New paper on Non-stationary Reinforcement Learning in ***NeurIPS 2023***: [Tempo Adaption in Non-stationary Reinforcement Learning](./assets/TempoAdaption_NSRL.pdf). [[slides](./assets/TempoAdaption_NSRL_slides.pdf)] [[codes](https://github.com/hyunin-lee/TempoRL)]
 * [2023.01] New paper on Causal Machine Learning in ***CDC 2023***: [Initial State Interventions for Deconfounded Imitation Learning](https://sam.pfrommer.us/wp-content/uploads/2023/03/main.pdf).
 * [2022.08] I started Ph.D. at UC Berkeley.